Elena Korosteleva: Widening the European dialogue in Moldova

-Korosteleva was commissioned by the Slovak Atlantic Commission as principal investigators to undertake a nationwide representative survey in Moldova between 19 October and 7 November 2013 aimed at measuring public knowledge, perceptions and preferences in relation to the EU and its policies.
+Korosteleva was commissioned by the Slovak Atlantic Commission as principal investigator to undertake a nationwide representative survey in Moldova between 19 October and 7 November 2013 aimed at measuring public knowledge, perceptions and preferences in relation to the EU and its policies.

 Belarus and Eastern Partnership: National and European values

-Korosteleva was commissioned by the Office for Democratic Belarus as principal investigators to undertake a nationwide representative survey in Belarus between 20 May and 4 June 2013 focusing on the country's relations with the EU and the (Eurasian) Customs Union (ECU); as well as public perceptions, values, and attitudes towards the afore-mentioned entities.
+Korosteleva was commissioned by the Office for Democratic Belarus as principal investigator to undertake a nationwide representative survey in Belarus between 20 May and 4 June 2013 focusing on the country's relations with the EU and the (Eurasian) Customs Union (ECU); as well as public perceptions, values, and attitudes towards the afore-mentioned entities.

 European External Action Service (EEAS)

-Korosteleva's evidence,submitted to the United Kingdom House of Lords European Union Committee was cited in the report on the European External Action Service.
+Korosteleva's evidence, submitted to the United Kingdom House of Lords European Union Committee was cited in the report on the European External Action Service.
 The committee wrote: